vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/pii-data-architecture-specifications.md

 ## Profile system

-The [Profile System](https://developers.vtex.com/docs/guides/profile-system) is VTEX's single source of truth when it comes to shopper's profile data.
-Other modules, such as checkout and order management, can request data from the Profile System when necessary.
+The [**Profile System**](https://developers.vtex.com/docs/guides/profile-system) is VTEX's single source of truth regarding shoppers' profile data.
+Other modules, such as **Checkout** and **Order Management**, can request data from the **Profile System** when necessary.

-This means that Profile System information is subject to specific data guidelines and processes, appropriate to handling PII.
-These specifications also apply whenever other VTEX modules communicate with the Profile System.
-In the following sections you can learn more about these specifications.
+This means that **Profile System** information is subject to specific data guidelines and processes, appropriate to handling PII.
+These specifications also apply whenever other VTEX modules communicate with the **Profile System**.
+In the following sections, you can learn more about these specifications.

->⚠️ The Profile System does not store credit card information.
-Instead, all credit card data, including billing addresses, is processed and stored in a [PCI compliant](https://help.vtex.com/tutorial/what-is-the-pci-ssc) manner for all VTEX stores, regardless of any differences in data architecture.
-This ensures that VTEX adheres to the best practices of data protection regulations when it comes to handling credit card-related PII.
+>⚠️ The **Profile System** does not hold credit card information.
+Instead, all credit card data, including billing addresses, is processed and stored in a [PCI-compliant](https://help.vtex.com/tutorial/what-is-the-pci-ssc) manner for all VTEX stores, regardless of any differences in data architecture.
+This ensures that VTEX adheres to the best practices of data protection regulations related to handling credit card PII.
 Learn more about [VTEX PCI certification](https://secure.vtex.com/?an=VTEX).

 >ℹ️ You can integrate with the Profile System via its REST APIs, as described in the [Profile System integration guide](https://developers.vtex.com/docs/guides/profile-system).